A handpicked selection of the best cities to visit in Europe each season. The best European destinations to visit and when to visit them.

-Usually visited as a day trip form Madrid, Toledo is indeed a small city but has much to offer and you can easily spend a couple of days exploring its old center and many churches.
+Usually visited as a day trip from Madrid, Toledo is indeed a small city but has much to offer and you can easily spend a couple of days exploring its old center and many churches.

-The most distinctive landmark here is the Alcazar, the castle overlooking the city now turned a museum, but Toledo has many hidden gems worth seeking our such as whitewashed Santa Maria la Blanca (church), the city’s Sinagogue and the impressive Alcantara bridge.
+The most distinctive landmark here is the Alcazar, the castle overlooking the city now turned a museum, but Toledo has many hidden gems worth seeking out such as whitewashed Santa Maria la Blanca (church), the city’s Sinagogue and the impressive Alcantara bridge.

 This is stunning in any season but in the fall, with the foliage surrounding it, it is truly special.

 I close this list of my favorite cities in Europe with one of the most beautiful cities of all: Florence!

 Famous for world class museums stunning architecture and out of this work food, Florence is a pleasure to visit almost any time of the year (summer being the exception, it is too hot) but Florence in autumn is magical.

 At this time, the weather is perfect for sightseeing and you can have the best of both world: mild temperatures and the beauty the foliage slowly turning the hills surrounding the city into a colorful patchwork of earthy tones

 Spend the day discovering the city many museums, churches and medieval corners and indulge in the delicious food the Tuscan countryside provides to the local restaurants.

 Then, top it all off with a day trip to a nearby winery and slow down as the famous Chianti red and Tuscan delicacies lull you into a foodie heaven

 I hope you enjoyed this selection of the best European cities to visit and it gave you ideas for your travel bucket list.
 Safe travels!